-Those results suggest a way for specializing the Factorization Theorem 1 for decomposable predicates in the following sense: given a recursive set of bigraphs M, the set Φ of unwanted bigraphs is defined from M as $\Phi = \{m \otimes id_X \mid m \in M \wedge X \text{ is a set of names}\}.$
+Now we specialize the Factorization Theorem 1 in the following sense: given a recursive set of bigraphs M, the set $\Phi$ of unwanted bigraphs is defined from M as $\Phi = \{m \otimes id_X \mid m \in M \wedge X \text{ is a set of names}\}.$

 Theorem 3 (Factorization).
-A predicate P is a match predicate iff there exists a recursive set of morphisms M such that P(f) holds iff for any g, ψ, h and any set of names X we have $f = g \circ (\psi \otimes id_X) \circ h$ implies $\psi \notin M$.
+A predicate P is a match predicate iff there exists a recursive set of morphisms M such that P(f) holds iff for any $g, \psi, h$ and any set of names X we have $f = g \circ (\psi \otimes id_X) \circ h$ implies $\psi \notin M$ .

 Proof.
-Direct consequence of Proposition 4 and Theorem 1.
+Direct consequence of Proposition 3 and Theorem 1. $\Box$

-In this way, deciding if a bigraph G is well-sorted is reduced to decide if no $m \in M$ has a match into G. Moreover, we can use the Proposition 4 in combination with the Definition 6 to define the bigraphical sorted category.
-We call this class of sortings $match\ predicate\ sortings$.

-There are some interesting considerations.
-A consequence of the decidability of any match predicate is that any set M is recursive, indeed such requirement is essential to do not contradict Proposition 5.
-Although not forbidden, M is supposed to contain no identities, otherwise (almost) all bigraphs are sorted out, resulting in a meaningless sorting strategy.
+In this way, deciding if a bigraph G is well-sorted is reduced to decide if no $m \in M$ has a match into G. Moreover, we can use the Proposition 3 in combination with the Definition 6 to define the bigraphical sorted category.
+We call this class of sortings match predicate sortings.
+Consequence of the decidability of any match predicate is that the set M is recursive, indeed it is essential to not contradict Proposition 4.
+Although not forbidden, M is supposed to contain no identities, otherwise (almost) all bigraphs are sorted out, resulting in a useless sorting strategy.
 Finally, our match predicate sortings work up-to tensor product with identities, i.e., the unwanted bigraphical structures are "homset independent", indeed a match can be found in any context, so we cannot force the decomposition to work only with some particular interfaces.